Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/README+/SW_architect-aTake.md

 Then it took ages till the immobile art of construction methodolized and acknowledged architects as a detached trade.
 That means refined craftsmen, exempt from narrow-profile routines and headaches to focus on vision, design, blueprints, and aesthetics.

-In modern times miscellaneous spheres loaned *architecture* mostly as a metaphor to underline the system complicacy.
+Later MISC spheres loaned *architecture* mostly as a metaphor to underline the system complicacy.
 From mega-vessels and supercomputers down to less determinate economics and politics.
-However, **μ**arch hasn't fostered microarchitects, while architects of détente or economic miracle are sooner for a compliment.
+However, **μ**arch hasn't fostered microarchitects, while architects of détente or *economic miracle* are sooner for a compliment.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🏛️</sup> <sub>Greek: ἀρχιτέκτων, “master/chief builder/maker" but this occupation must have existed much prior as the Pyramids suggest.</sub>

-## Software vs. Building
+## Software as Building

-Architecture/Design of constructions and software has much in common.
+Architecture/DESIGN? of constructions and software have much in common.
 Both must yield functional products rather than aesthetic values.

 Both must accumulate practices and reveal patterns.

-Without solid planning, both will end up as a disastrous MESS that will sooner or later loudly crash.
+Without solid asbtraction work, both end up as a disastrous BABYLON TOWER that sooner or later will loudly crash.

-Diversities are larger.
+Diversities are larger...

-### Radical odds
+### Software != Building

-Software is too fluid, and dynamic compared to static structures.
-The thinker who found "Architecture is frozen music"<sup>🎼</sup> would see software as "unleashed gala symphonic cacophony [under the circus tent]".
+Software is fluid compared to static structures.
+The thinker who noticed: "Architecture is frozen music"<sup>🎼</sup>, would see software as "unleashed symphonic cacophony [under the circus tent]".
+NAME OF ORCHE RAZYGRYV-e

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Arthur Schopenhauer (1788-1860), also missattributed to Johann Wolfgang von Goethe (1749-1832).\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Arthur Schopenhauer (1788-1860), missattributed to Johann Wolfgang von Goethe (1749-1832).\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Full original quote: _Architektur ist gefrorene Musik.
 (Möge es immer beschwingt und harmonisch zugehen in diesem Haus!)_</sub>

 The lifecycle of construction is much longer.

-Changes in SW are much more fluent.
+YOU CAN't ACCEPT a BUILD that may crash (no stage).

 Architecture results in masterpiece buildings and indistinctive typical constructions.
 The latter isn't for IT, where even tailoring the existing software isn't development.